 Lighthouse Cove (population 200) is a scenic lakeside community located at the easternmost edge of the town of Lakeshore in Essex County, Ontario, Canada on Lake St. Clair.
 The Cove boasts the second oldest lighthouse in the Province of Ontario — the Thames River Lighthouse.
 It was built in 1818 as a result of the War of 1812 between Canada and the United States.
 A sign when entering Lighthouse Cove reads, “Essex County’s Hidden Jewel.”

 Around 1818, a new lighthouse was constructed of limestone brought up from Amherstburg, Ontario.
 It measures 4 feet (1.22m) thick at the base tapering to 2 feet (0.61m) thick at the top.
-In 1867, the lantern room was raised to increase the lights range.
-This addition brought the lighthouse to it’s current height of 55 feet (17m).
+In 1867, the lantern room was raised to increase the range of the light.
+This addition brought the lighthouse to its current height of 55 feet (17m).

 You can clearly see where the addition started with a stone ring marking the original height.
 Originally a large brass kerosene lantern omitted a revolving beacon visible for 12 miles (19km).
 The lantern was replaced in 1963 with an electric beacon.